 I write for and am featured in national news broadcasts, magazines, newspapers, and websites on issues related to obesity, and I speak to lay populations to educate them about this disease.
 I present information related to obesity through the media, including television and podcasts.
 I educate and mentor pre-professional students in biomedical science.
-I am the 2017 recipient of the HMS Diversity Award and Massachusetts Medical Society Women’s Health Award.
+I am the 2017 recipient of the HMS Diversity Award and Massachusetts Medical Society (MMS) Women’s Health Award.
 In 2019, I was selected as the MMS Suffolk District Community Clinician of the Year and Reducing Health Disparities Award.

 Supporting Activity: Administration and Institutional Service

 I have been active in organized medicine, and I have been elected or appointed to leadership positions in the World Medical Association, the American Medical Association (AMA), the American College of Physicians (ACP), the American Academy of Pediatrics (AAP), and The Obesity Society (TOS).
 I have worked to increase diversity in medicine through service to the Massachusetts Medical Society Committee on Diversity in Medicine and as a MGH Disparities Solution Center associate member.
 I am a current at-large delegate to the Minority Affairs Section (MAS) of the AMA, advocacy co-chair for TOS, vice chair for the MMS Young Physicians Section, and academic delegate to ACP.